About

 facebook-frontMIK900

-Mik is a climate crusader with a creator’s soul, part journalist, part campaigner, part podcast poet and musician.
+Mik Aidt is a ‘climate crusader’ with a creative’s soul – part journalist, part campaigner, part podcast poet and musician.
 Whether he is producing sharp political articles, composing regenerative songs, or dreaming up humour-infused e-learning courses, he blends urgency with artistry, facts with fire.
 Based in Australia but thinking globally, he turns citizen action into storytelling, spreadsheets into strategy, and password leaks into punchlines.
 Mik believes the green transition is a movement of hearts and minds, and he is at the centre of it, microphone in hand.

-Born in Aarhus, Denmark, in 1962, Mik used to live in Denmark many years.
-He spent almost four years in Africa, and has visited close to 60 countries around the planet.
-Since 2013, he has settled in Australia with his family.
+Born in Aarhus, Denmark, in 1962, Mik lived in Denmark most of his life.
+He spent almost four years in Africa, and has visited 60 countries around the planet.
+In 2013, he settled in Australia with his family.
 He is a father of three children – Alex, Matt and Eva.

 A newcomer in the already over-grown jungle of green business and sustainability reporting, which flows, or rather overflows, with information, he soon realised that information overload is actually in itself a serious problem for the climate action campaigning.